-The LES-code 'ARPS' has been applied to simulate and investigate the daytime atmosphere in the Riviera Valley on three summer days with fair weather conditions and pronounced thermally driven up-valley winds.
-The performance of the code has been evaluated with comparisons to data from the MAP-Riviera field campaign.
-From our work, we can conclude that ARPS is able to reproduce both the thermal and dynamic features of the atmosphere over topography as steep and complex as the Riviera Valley.
-This not only refers to the stratification and surface winds (shown in Part I by Chow et al. 2005), as the model also captures very distinct circulation patterns.
+The LES code ARPS has been applied to simulate and to investigate the daytime atmosphere in the Riviera Valley on three summer days with fair weather conditions and pronounced thermally driven upvalley winds.
+The performance of the code has been evaluated through comparisons with data from the MAP-Riviera field campaign.
+From our work, we can conclude that ARPS is able to reproduce both the thermal and dynamic features of the atmosphere over topography that is as steep and complex as that of the Riviera Valley.
+This success refers not only to the stratification and surface winds (shown in Part I), because the model also captures very distinct circulation patterns.
 These patterns have been identified from airborne measurements and include thermally driven cross-valley circulations as well as a curvature-induced secondary circulation at the southern valley mouth (summarized in Fig. 8).
-Given the good performance of ARPS, the components contributing to the heat budgets have been investigated.
-The major findings can be summarized as follows:
+Given the good performance of ARPS, the components that contribute to the heat budgets have been investigated.
+The four major findings can be summarized as follows:

-(i) The growth of a well-mixed layer in the Riviera Valley is suppressed (Fig. 9).
+The growth of a well-mixed layer in the Riviera Valley is suppressed (Fig. 9).
 Despite positive surface heat fluxes, the valley atmosphere has a tendency to stabilize.
-Turbulent heat flux divergence as a source of heating is restricted to a shallow layer of only 100-300 m depth above the ground and the slopes.
-These observations are due to the combined effect of cold-air advection in the up-valley direction and subsidence of warm air from the free atmosphere aloft (Fig. 12b).
+Turbulent heat flux divergence, as a source of heating, is restricted to a shallow layer of only 100-300-m depth above the ground and the slopes.
+These observations are due to the combined effect of cold-air advection in the upvalley direction and subsidence of warm air from the free atmosphere aloft (Fig. 12b).
 The subsidence is a consequence of thermally driven slope winds.

-(ii) The existence of a curvature-induced secondary circulation in the southern half of the valley further stabilizes the near-surface valley atmosphere compared to the northern valley half.
-Consequently, the well-mixed layer can vary considerably in depth along the valley, depending on the geographic position and the overlying circulation pattern (Fig. 14).
-Therefore, the mixed-layer depth, as obtained from point measurements (e.g. from radiosondes), is not a representative length scale for the atmospheric boundary layer of the entire valley.

-(iii) Subsidence of warm air from the free atmosphere above the valley is one of the main heating sources in the heat budget of the entire valley atmosphere (Figs. 15, 16, 17).
-Subsidence heating typically reaches about $2 \cdot 10^{-4}$ K s-1 in mid-afternoon and is of comparable or even larger magnitude than turbulent heat flux divergence.
-It compensates for most of the cooling due to along-valley advection.
+- 2) The existence of a curvature-induced secondary circulation in the southern half of the valley further stabilizes the near-surface valley atmosphere relative to the northern valley half.
+As a consequence, the well-mixed layer can vary considerably in depth along the valley, depending on the geographic position and the overlying circulation pattern (Fig. 14).
+Therefore, the mixed-layer depth, as obtained from point measurements (e.g., from radiosondes), is not a representative length scale for the atmospheric boundary layer of the entire valley. - 3) Subsidence of warm air from the free atmosphere above the valley is one of the main heating sources in the heat budget of the entire valley atmosphere (Figs. 15, 16, 17).
+Subsidence heating typically reaches about 2×10^{-4} K s-1 in midafternoon, a magnitude that is comparable to or even larger than the turbulent heat flux divergence.
+It compensates for most of the cooling resulting from along-valley advection.
 Therefore, a positive net heating rate can be maintained throughout the afternoon.
-This is a prerequisite for the persistence of valley-plain temperature gradients and thus of strong thermally driven up-valley winds until the evening.

-(iv) On the mornings of two out of the three observation days, subsidence has been identified as the only major heating source of the valley atmosphere prior to the onset of valley-winds (Figs. 15 and 17).
-Thus, the build-up of a valley-plain temperature gradient cannot be explained by the 'topographic amplification factor' concept alone, at least not in the Riviera Valley.
+Such a condition is a prerequisite for the persistence of valley-plain temperature gradients and thus of strong thermally driven upvalley winds until the evening. - 4) On the mornings of two out of the three observation days, subsidence has been identified as the only major heating source of the valley atmosphere prior to the onset of valley winds (Figs. 15 and 17).
+Thus, the buildup of a valley-plain temperature gradient cannot be explained by the "topographic amplification factor" concept alone, at least not in the Riviera Valley.
 Our observations support the subsidence concept of Rampanelli et al. (2004) as an essential mechanism of valley warming.